Contents

 If you genuinely need many servers writing concurrently to shared state, or row-level security, or built-in replication, then no — reach for Postgres and accept its operational cost as the price of those features.
 Be honest with yourself about whether you have that problem, though, because the reflex to assume you do is strong and usually wrong.

 For everything else — single-machine apps, read-heavy services, local tooling, throwaway analysis, prototypes that quietly become production — SQLite is very often not the cheap compromise but the correct answer.
 It removes an entire moving part from your stack: no server to run, secure, back up, or wake you at three in the morning.
-The whole database is one file you can cp to back up.
+That reduction in moving parts is exactly the kind of hidden operating cost I weigh in self-hosting is not free — every daemon you don’t run is time you don’t spend maintaining it.

 Reach for it first.
-Graduate to a server database when you can name the specific limit SQLite hit, not before.
+Graduate to a server database when you can name the specific limit SQLite hit — a real concurrency wall, a genuine need for replication — not before.
 You will be surprised how rarely that day comes.